You are viewing the preview version of this book

 Resolvers define the mechanism that connect to the data sources behind the GraphQL API, such as databases, and provide the values for the queries.
 In practice, most of the time spent working on a GraphQL backend is spent writing resolvers.

 How to write resolvers, such as the language they are written in, is highly dependent on the specific GraphQL server you are using.
-For example, GraphQL.js uses Javascript, and AWS AppSync uses a constrained version of Javascript as the primary way.
+For example, GraphQL.js uses JavaScript, and AWS AppSync uses a constrained version of JavaScript as the primary way.

 In this chapter, we'll focus on the general concepts of how resolvers work that are the same for all implementations.
 Then we'll take a detailed look into how AWS AppSync works in the second part of the book.